uob-mavi/uob-mavi.github.io/README.md

 ---
 ```

 If you don't have information, just leave it blank.
 The avatar will bring photo from `images/people` folder and display it on people page.
+To avoid your image getting stretched, you should scale it to **200x230 pixels**
 If you have a personal webpage, you can include it under `website`.
 Adding a webpage will link to your site instead of showing your page here.
 For lab position, you can choose position from 4 classes including `postdoc`, `gradstudent`, `visiting`, `others` (so called Honorary members).
 Position will put you into section that you choose.
 For alumni, choose betweeen `leader`, `ra`, `alumni_phd`.